 CVE-2026-33436: CWE-20: Improper Input Validation in Stirling-Tools Stirling-PDF

-CVE-2026-33436 is a reflected cross-site scripting (XSS) vulnerability in Stirling-PDF versions prior to 2.
-0. 0.
-The vulnerability arises because file upload endpoints render user-supplied filenames directly into HTML using unsafe methods like innerHTML without sanitization.
-This allows an attacker to craft a malicious filename containing JavaScript that executes in the uploading user's browser context.
-The issue affects multiple upload endpoints in the application.
-The vulnerability has been fixed in version 2.
-0. 0.
+Stirling-PDF is a locally hosted web application that facilitates various operations on PDF files.
+In versions prior to 2.0.0, file upload endpoints render user-supplied filenames directly into HTML using unsafe methods like innerHTML without sanitization.
+An attacker can craft a file with a malicious filename containing JavaScript that executes in the uploading user's browser context, resulting in reflected XSS.
+The issue affects numerous upload endpoints across the application.
+The issue has been fixed in version 2.0.0.

 AI Analysis